-District had wood shingle roofs (not shakes) weathered to a silver-gray color.
-Since asphalt shingles were also available, a few homes probably had asphalt shingle roofs in varying colors and textures, as well.
+Some residential dwellings in the Berkeley Park Historic District had wood shingle roofs (not shakes) weathered to a silver-gray color.
+Since asphalt shingles were also available, many homes probably had asphalt shingle roofs in varying colors and textures, as well.
 Other houses utilized slate shingles arranged in mixtures of gray or gray-green colors.
 Spanish or Mediterranean Style dwellings typically had flat to half-round tile roofs made with concrete or clay materials.
 Flat or nearly flat roofs were common on porches, dormers or additions.

 - 1. The roof must be properly assessed prior to making decisions about repair or replacement.
 Repair must be the first alternative considered; if repair is not feasible due to excessive deterioration, then replacement may be the indicated course of action. - 2.
-If repair is feasible, then repairs should be made utilizing "in-kind," or matching materials.
+If repair is feasible, then repairs should be made utilizing in-kind or matching materials.
 As part of the repair process, some replacement of deteriorated features may be necessary.
 Missing parts should be matched with the original as closely as possible by observing similar prototypical features that may be present or through photographic or descriptive evidence.
 When matching materials are unavailable, alternative elements may be considered. - 3.
 If replacement of the entire roof is necessary, then the new roof should match the old as closely as possible in design, texture, color, profile, and material.
-Decorative features such as metal cresting or wood trim elements should be retained or replaced inkind.
-Heavily textured "architectural" style asphalt shingles are generally inconsistent with the character of most original roofs and are usually not recommended.
-Standard three-tab shingles in black-gray tones more closely resemble the type of weathered cedar shingles prevalent in the original district.
-Wood colored shingles are not appropriate.
+Any proposed new roof features and/or materials should exhibit compatibility with the historic character of the building and its surroundings.
+Decorative features such as metal cresting or wood trim elements should be retained or replaced in-kind.
+Use of replacement materials that do not convey the visual appearance of surviving parts of the roof or that are physically or chemically incompatible is not recommended.
+Standard three-tab shingles project a consistent profile that may be more historically appropriate for many dwellings within the district.
+Some so-called "architectural" style shingles feature interlocking configurations and profiles that may be inconsistent with traditional roofing characteristics.
+Exaggerated patterns and/or colors are not recommended.